xadahiya/xadahiya.github.io/_posts/2017-06-24-Hydrus-in-detail.md

 - Clone the repository to your local machine.
 - `cd` into the project directory and use `docker-compose build` to build the required Docker containers.
 - Start the containers using `docker-compose up` (With this we have our demo server up and running).
-- Now, all we need to do is setup and populate the database.
-Connect to the container using <br/> `docker exec -i -t <container_name or container_id> /bin/bash` ( You can get the hydrus container name using `docker ps`.
+- Now, all we need to do is set up and populate the database.
+Connect to the container using <br/> `docker exec -it <container_name or container_id> /bin/bash` ( You can get the hydrus container name using `docker ps`.
 It should be something like `hydrus*`).
 - Create the database models using `python /app/hydrus/data/db_models.py`.
 - Parse and Insert classes from RDF/OWL vocabulary to the database using `python /app/hydrus/data/insert_classes.py`
 - Insert random data generated  by `hydrus.data.generator` using `python /app/hydrus/data/insert_data.py`. <br/>